liubin/gorm/README.md

 // Rollback the insertion if there are more than 1000 users (hypothetical example) func (u *User) AfterCreate() (err error) {
-    if (u.Id > 1000) { // Just as an example, don't use Id to count users!
+    if (u.ID > 1000) { // Just as an example, don't use ID to count users!
         err = errors.New("Only 1000 users allowed!")
     }
     return